linto-ai/pyrtstools/README.md

-# LinSpeech
+# PyRTSTools

 ## Introduction

-Linspeech is a collection of classes designed to develop a real-time speech processing pipeline for voice user interface.
+Python Real Time Speech Tools is a collection of classes designed to develop a real-time speech processing pipeline for voice user interface.

 Disclaimer:
 This is an early version designed to provide a voice command detection pipeline for LinTO.